The NDIS and HCP programs help improve the quality of lives of people with disability and senior Australians.

 How can local food businesses get involved?

-Both programs allow participants to source their own meal solutions and make the most of the program's financial incentives improving the quality and variety of meals available.
+The HCP program allow participants to source their own meal solutions and make the most of the program's financial incentives improving the quality and variety of meals available.

 There is a misconception that only selected accredited food businesses can provide these services, which is not the case.
-In fact, any food business can participate in the scheme, providing they meet specific regulatory requirements.
+In fact, any food business can participate in the program, providing they meet specific regulatory requirements.

 What are the regulatory requirements?